nuriel77/hornet-playbook/README.md

 To create, test and maintain this playbook requires many hours of work and resources.
 This is done wholeheartedly for the IOTA community.

+**NOTE** Have not migrated yet to the new network.
+If you'd like to donate, please visit again soon once I've done migrating.
+Thank you.

 If you liked this project and would like to leave a donation you can use this IOTA address:
 ```
 JFYIHZQOPCRSLKIYHTWRSIR9RZELTZKHNZFHGWXAPCQIEBNJSZFIWMSBGAPDKZZGFNTAHBLGNPRRQIZHDFNPQPPWGC